 - The amount entered must be the YTD amount.
 If any amounts have previously been entered in other events, they will be displayed on the screen.
 If you need to update an employee's YTD amount enter the actual YTD amount in the field so that it overrides the existing amount, ie the amount added here will not be in addition to the existing amount showing for the employee.

 You may need to seek advice on which FBT deductions are reportable.
 Further information on FBT can be found here.
-Lastly, you will notice that the above screenshots include 2 RFBA columns - one for Entertainment and another for Other.
-The number of columns that appear here for your business will depend on your FBT settings as configured in the ATO Settings screen.
+Lastly, you will notice that the above screenshots include 2 RFBA columns - one for Entertainment and another for Other - the number of columns that appear here for your business will depend on your FBT settings as configured in the ATO Settings screen (they do get grouped together on the employee’s income statement but what is reported to the ATO will be taxable and non-taxable amount - we will split it up based on your ATO settings).

 - Mark employees as 'is final': This is an essential step in indicating to the ATO that the employees have no further payments to be made in this financial year.
 This will also update the employee's Income Statement to 'Tax ready' so they can then lodge their tax return.
 To mark employees as 'is final', click on Actions > Mark all as final.
 This action will bulk update all employees.